 Revere Pewter Undertones

 The fact that Revere Pewter is a greige means that it’s a gray color that pulls more on the warm side rather than cool.
-It’s the yellow undertones that give it that warm feel.
+It’s the green undertones that give it that warm feel.

 When used in rooms that get a lot of natural light Revere Pewter can look more gray and much lighter.
-In rooms without a lot of natural light the paint color can look more beige.
+In rooms without a lot of natural light, the paint color can look more beige.
 Hence the name greige!

 How to Know if Revere Pewter is Right for You!